networknt/light-doc/content/tutorial/security/encrypt-decrypt.md

 ### Encryptor Utility

-Before we do anything in the API or service, we need to get the clear text from secret.yml and encrypt it and put it back to secret.yml file.
+Before we do anything in the API or service, we need to get the clear text from secret.yml and encrypt it and put it back into secret.yml file.

 First we create a Java utility command line.
 Remember that you shouldn't package your utility into your API or service.
-Here for demo purpose, I put the class into the test folder in decryptor module.
+Here is for demo purpose, I put the class into the test folder in decryptor module.

 ```java
 package com.networknt.decrypt;